|

 - Order ticket with trailing orders

 Webull’s app also has Touch ID.
-One feature it has that Firstrade’s app doesn’t is a demo mode that allows for practice trading.
-Other highlights include:
+A feature Firstrade doesn’t have is a demo account for practice trades.
+Other highlights are:

 - Multiple watchlists

-- Horizontal charting with dual charts and replay mode
+- Sideways charting with dual charts and a replay feature

 - Level II data